macielti/migratus-container/README.md

-# migratus-container
+# Migratus Container

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Docker Image for applying migrations to Databases using Migratus.

 ## License

-Copyright © 2024 FIXME
+Copyright © 2024 Bruno do Nascimento Maciel

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at